https://invisible-island.net/ncurses/man/

 SVr4 curses implementations defined their line-drawing symbols in terms

-of intermediate symbols.
-This implementation extends those symbols,
+of intermediate symbols. ncurses extends those symbols, providing new

-providing new definitions which are not in the SVr4 implementations.
+definitions not found in SVr4 implementations.

 Not all Unicode-capable terminals provide support for VT100-style

-the aspect of integrating Unicode with line-drawing characters.
+address the aspect of integrating Unicode with line-drawing characters.

-the acsc character-mapping to provide this feature.
-As a result, those
+only the acsc_chars (acsc) character-mapping to provide this feature.

-ncurses 5.3 (2002) provided a table of Unicode values to solve these
+drawing characters. ncurses 5.3 (2002) provided a table of Unicode

-problems.
-NetBSD curses incorporated that table in 2010.
+values to solve these problems.
+NetBSD curses incorporated that table

-the ASCII default values.
+only the ASCII default values.

 Having Unicode available does not solve all of the problems with line-